 Nominations for ensembles from Argentina, Armenia, and Taiwan are now closed.

-All eligible nominations will be reviewed by Center Stage staff, U.S. Embassy personnel, and a panel of artistic advisors with knowledge of the performing arts and cultures of these countries/regions.
+All eligible nominations were reviewed by Center Stage staff, U.S. Embassy personnel, and a panel of artistic advisors with knowledge of the performing arts and cultures of these countries/regions.

-All nominees will be notified of their status by email in February 2021.
+All nominees were notified of their status by email in February 2021.

-Finalists will be asked to participate in zoom meetings with Center Stage staff and reviewers in March-April 2021.
+Finalists were asked to participate in zoom meetings with Center Stage staff and reviewers in March-April 2021.

-Following approval by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, invitations to selected ensembles will be issued in May 2021.
+Following approval by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, invitations to selected ensembles were issued in May 2021.